illusorier/123/CSS/VFM.md

 The boxes may be aligned vertically in different ways.

+什么是Line Box?

 The rectangular area that contains the boxes that form a line is called a **line box**.

+A line box is always tall enough for all of the boxes it contains.

+When the

+When several inline-level boxes cannot fit horizontally within a single line box, they are distributed among two or more vertically-stacked line boxes.

+In general, the left edge of a line box touches the left edge of its containing block and the right edge touches the right edge of its containing block.

+When the total width of the inline-level boxes on a line is less

 Any text that is directly contained inside